igrorp/pre-miRNA-plot/README.md

 <p>PremiRNAplot provides a very easy and straight-forward command line interface (CLI).
 You can call it using <code>premirnaplot -help</code> from the terminal.

 The input files are TSV (tab-separeted values) text files containing:
+**1)** A label to the pre-miRNA (optional, if not provided they will be labeled "precursor_0" onward) **2)**

-**1)** (option) A label to your precursorfirst the pre-miRNA and then the miRNA sequences.
+first the pre-miRNA and then the miRNA sequences.
 You can specify the colors (in RGB code) to highlight the miRNAs, quality values and other parameters.
 You can also see this information about the parameters of the program by typing <code>python premirnaplot -help</code>.</p>

 <h2 id="input-files">3.1 Input files</h2>
 <p>The input files are text files containing the pre-miRNA sequence and the miRNA sequences, separated by <strong>tabs</strong>.
 They should look something like this:</p>